Smallest QCD Droplet and Multiparticle Correlations in pp Collisions: A simple hydrodynamic model based on the Gubser solution ( GubsHyd )

 where

 The integrals in Eqs.~\eqref{freezeOutIII} and \eqref{coronaFreez} can be computed numerically.
-Referring to Eq.~\eqref{CoreCoronea}, we obtain the total multiplicity, $dN_\qgp/d\boldsymbol{p}|_{\lambda=0}$ by adding the outcome of two integrals.
-We have prepared the integrals in a Mathematica package where the $p_T$ dependent and $p_T$ integrated multiplicity in the unit rapidity are available, \be
+Referring to Eq.~\eqref{CoreCoronea}, one obtains the total multiplicity, $dN_\qgp/d\boldsymbol{p}|_{\lambda=0}$, by adding the outcome of two integrals.
+I have prepared the integrals in a Mathematica package where the $p_T$ dependent and $p_T$ integrated multiplicity in the unit rapidity are available: \be

 \ee The total multiplicity in the unit rapidity $n_\tot(r_{\text{rms}},\epsilon_\text{tot})$ is obtained from the second function with $p_T$ range from zero to infinity.
-We can also change the parameters of final particle distribution from $y_p$ to space-time pseudorapidity via
+One can also change the parameters of final particle distribution from $y_p$ to space-time pseudorapidity via